-Hundreds of thousands of parents in England are finding out which primary school their children will go to later this year.
+Hundreds of thousands of parents in England are finding out which secondary school their children will go to later this year.
 If the school on offer is unsuitable for some reason, there are a number of things you can do.

 First, read the letter from your local authority very closely.

 It will provide instructions on how to proceed, if you do not wish to accept the school on offer.

 But before acting in haste, and rejecting a school out of hand, remember that you do not have a right to choose a particular school for your child.